 - Be extremely specific.
-Ensure that the number of bedrooms and beds is adequate for the number of people that will be involved in the exchange.
-Make sure that both parties can drive the cars involved in the exchange (most cars outside of the US have manual transmissions).
-Find out if there are restrictions on the use of water and electricity (many places in Europe do not have water for several hours a day).
+Ensure that the number of bedrooms and beds is adequate for the number of people involved in the exchange.
+Ensure both parties can drive the cars involved in the exchange (most vehicles outside of the US have manual transmissions).
+Find out if there are restrictions on the use of water and electricity.
 Clarify issues involving animals, computer use, smoking, paying for home and car repairs, telephone use, and any special apartment or condominium association rules.

 - Right before the exchange:

-- Prepare a two or three-page information sheet about the house and the local area, restaurants, etc. Include information about how to use the household appliances, passwords, and codes, areas that are off-limits in your home to the exchangers.
+- Prepare a two- or three-page information sheet about the house, the local area, restaurants, etc. Include information about how to use the household appliances, passwords, codes, and areas off-limits in your home to the exchangers.

-- Ensure that you plan for emergency contacts, retrieving mail, newspapers and phone messages, keys before and after the exchange.
+- Ensure you plan for emergency contacts, retrieving mail, newspapers, phone messages, and keys before and after the exchange.

 - Arrange with friends, relatives, or neighbors to greet the guest and give them the keys.
-These hosts can also help resolve any maintenance or other problems that come up.
+These hosts can also help resolve any maintenance or other problems.
 Interestingly, when my parents did an exchange in England almost 40 years, we never met the home exchangers, but your neighbor-host and the exchangers became friends.

-Many people worry that their home is inadequate for a home exchange, which should not deter you.
-Most listing services cover many living arrangements, including apartments, condominiums, and even boats.
+Most listing services cover many living arrangements, including apartments, condominiums, and boats.
 Some are highly luxurious (Joe and Diane Stevens once stayed in a mansion in Puerto Vallarta that would have been worth upwards of $10 million in California!)
 Others are more modest.
+Many potential exchangers worry that their home is inadequate for a home exchange, which should not deter you.